 Simon Kruse | November 4 2020

-Orion Terminal seamlessly aggregates liquidity from all major exchanges, centralized + decentralized: providing rich trading tools in one easy to use platform.
+Orion Terminal is the chain agnostic liquidity aggregator working to aggregate liquidity from all major exchanges, centralized + decentralized: providing rich trading tools in one easy to use platform.
 Endless liquidity, one platform, zero risk.

-Don't waste time exchange hopping: for the first time, access the liquidity of the entire crypto market in one place.
-This means access to the liquidity and trading pairs of every centralized exchange, decentralized exchange, and swap pool in market.
+Don't waste time exchange hopping: access the liquidity of major exchanges in one place.
+This means access to the liquidity and trading pairs of centralized exchanges, decentralized exchanges, and swap pools in one decentralized platform.

-Don't buy or sell unless you're getting the best price: by aggregating every order book in market, Orion provides the best prices and lowest fees in market with almost zero spread and zero slippage.
+Don't buy or sell unless you're getting the best price: by aggregating multiple exchanges' order books, Orion provides the best prices and lowest fees in market with almost zero spread and zero slippage.

-Don't give up control of your private keys: simply connect your wallet and execute your order across any major exchange - even those they you don’t have accounts with - without giving up your assets or information.
+Don't give up control of your private keys: simply connect your wallet and execute your order across any major exchange - even those they you don’t have accounts with - without giving up your assets, information, or conducting KYC.

 The protocol standardizes connectivity to both centralized and decentralized exchanges, allowing all parties to participate in a trading workflow in a completely decentralized way.
 The protocol governs accounting and trade settlement that can be implemented on almost any public and enterprise blockchain.
 This means: